testcontainers/testcontainers-java-spring-boot-quickstart/java-spring-boot-quickstart/README.md

 }
 ```

 We have made all the changes to migrate from Postgres to MongoDB.
-Let us verify by running tests.
+Let us verify it by running tests.

 ```shell
 $ ./gradlew test